TomCrypto/Ordo/ordo/readme.txt

 :::Current status and what needs to be done:::

-CIPHERS > Modes of operation implemented: ECB, OFB, CFB, CTR CIPHERS > Primitives implemented: Identity, XORToy, Threefish-256 /!\ These have not been extensively checked for correctness! /!\
+CIPHERS > Modes of operation implemented: ECB, OFB, CFB, CTR, STREAM CIPHERS > Primitives implemented: Identity, XORToy, Threefish-256, RC4 /!\ These have not been extensively checked for correctness! /!\
 CIPHERS > The API is actually usable at this stage, but still not definitive, parameters will be shuffled around and modified to improve effectiveness and flexibility.